Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ### Use Prebuilt Models
 Analyze data from certain types of common documents using prebuilt models provided by the Form Recognizer service.

-For example, to analyze fields from an invoice, use the prebuilt Invoice model provided by passing the `prebuilt-invoice` model ID into the `StartAnalyzeDocumentAsync` method:
+For example, to analyze fields from an invoice, use the prebuilt Invoice model provided by passing the `prebuilt-invoice` model ID into the `AnalyzeDocumentAsync` method:

 ```C# Snippet:FormRecognizerAnalyzeWithPrebuiltModelFromFileAsync
 string filePath = "<filePath>";